 The following items must also be included:

-As of October 1, 2013 the Ministry of Transportation has begun implementing changes to the CVOR process.
+In October 1, 2013 the Ministry of Transportation implemented changes to the CVOR process.
 Carriers based in Ontario must have a company corporate officer, owner or partner complete and pass a multiple choice test at a local DriveTest location before a CVOR can be issued.
 The cost for this test is $32.00.

 In total expect between 4-6 weeks to complete the process.
 Once an application is received by the MTO it will take about 2-4 weeks to be issued the invitation to write the new Knowledge Test and an additional 1-2 weeks to get your CVOR in hand once you pass the test.
 Please note Ontario does not offer any temporary permit to assist carriers during the waiting period.